EdselSpth/EdselSpth/README.md

-👨‍💻 Hi, I’m Edsel Septa Haryanto, im firs year student of sotware engineer at telkom university 👀 I’m interested in proggramming language, video editing, and content creator 👑 I really fun to have friends to discuss about proggramming
+👨‍💻 Hi, I’m Edsel Septa Haryanto, im first year student of sotware engineer at telkom university 👀 I’m interested in proggramming language, video editing, and content creator 👑 I really fun to have friends to discuss about proggramming